-Many of Sir Hugh’s ancestors have been prominent in local and national history; they include politicians, courtiers, soldiers, High Sheriffs and pirates!
+Many of Sir Hugh’s ancestors have been prominent in local and national history; they include politicians, courtiers, soldiers and seafarers including Sir Richard Grenville, High Sheriffs and pirates!
 Consequently the Abbey contains much of interest to visitors.
-Portraits by Gainsborough, Reynolds, Hudson, Ramsay, Kneller’s portrait of Sir William Stukeley who saved Stonehenge for the nation, and many other paintings; murals by Alfred Beer of events in history in which family members took part; the famous Alhambra Corridor by Sir George Gilbert Scott; ancient documents from 1160AD including Lewis Stucley’s vindication of escorting his cousin, Sir Walter Raleigh, to the Tower of London; much fine furniture, of which the huge, circular, segmented dining table fascinates visitors, fine porcelain, Chinese artefacts, Victorian and Edwardian photographs including those of the Sudanese Campaign of 1898.
+Portraits by Gainsborough, Reynolds, Hudson, Ramsay, Kneller’s portrait of Sir William Stukeley who saved Stonehenge for the nation, and many other paintings; murals by Alfred Beer of events in history in which family members took part; the famous Alhambra Corridor by Sir George Gilbert Scott; ancient documents from 1160AD including Lewis Stucley’s vindication of escorting his cousin, Sir Walter Raleigh, to the Tower of London; much fine furniture, of which the huge, circular, segmented dining table fascinates visitors; fine porcelain; Victorian and Edwardian photographs including those of the Sudanese Campaign of 1898.
 The museum and dairy also have much of interest on display.
-The Gothic Library by John Meadows with its fabulous ogee fireplace by Batty Langley is very much a family room.
-Our Cream Teas are delicious and all home made; very good light lunches are also served in the Old Kitchens Tea Room.
+The Gothic Library by John Meadows with its fabulous fireplace by Batty Langley is very much a family room.
+Our Cream Teas are delicious and all homemade; very good light lunches are also served in the Old Kitchens Tea Room.

 Having visited the house, the constantly evolving gardens are a must!
 Woodland gardens on either side of the house contain over 100 different camellias.
-From early spring masses of snowdrops, primroses, bluebells, violets and historic daffodils produce a wonderful display.
+From early spring masses of snowdrops, bluebells, violets, tulips and historic daffodils produce a wonderful display.
 Rhododendrons, azaleas and magnolias, at their best in April, May and June, are followed by eucryphia and many beautiful hydrangeas in late summer.
 In 1996 we discovered, under mountains of undergrowth, winding paths and terraces leading to the Bog Garden and Victorian Fernery, created by Gertrude Jekyll when she was a house guest at the beginning of the 20th century.
 We have now restored these charming gardens where you can see many different ferns, huge gunnera, primula and arum lilies amongst much else.
 A woodland walk leads from the Bog Garden to the hidden and beautiful 18thC Walled Gardens.
-A small gate in the yew topiary leads visitors through arched doorways to four intimate gardens; after years of neglect, once again many bulbs, roses, herbaceous perennials, shrubs, tender and rare plants including giant echium pininana, vegetables and fruit trees grow in abundance, within walls mirroring the contours of the valley.
-Tulips and alliums are stunning in April and May.
+A small gate in the topiary leads visitors through arched doorways to four intimate gardens; after years of neglect, once again many roses, herbaceous perennials, shrubs, tender and rare plants including giant echium pininana, vegetables and fruit trees grow in abundance, within walls mirroring the contours of the valley.
 Greenhouses contain many more tender plants, many grown from seed collected on our walking holidays abroad.
 Geraniums, streptocarpus, plumbago, jasmine and other plants from the glasshouses fill the Abbey rooms with scent and colour throughout the season.